gabastil/LabKeySchemaToMetadataConverter/README.md

 ### Output

 The script will produce a json file of the same name as the schema file, except for swapping "schema" for "METADATA", and put it in the same location.

-So, in the example above, the script will create "biomarker_METADATA_v4.json" and put it in C:\Documents\Schemas
+So in the example above, the script will create "biomarker_METADATA_v4.json" and put it in C:\Documents\Schemas

+The text file with the Microsoft Word schema contents will also be formatted into the text file schema format, described below.

 ## Annotation Schema Format - Microsoft Word File